 The Certificates maturing on or after February 1, 2032 are subject to optional redemption prior to their scheduled maturities at the option of the Issuer, in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, on February 1, 2031 or any date thereafter, at the redemption price of par plus accrued interest as further described herein.
-Additionally, the Underwriters may select certain maturities of the Certificates to be grouped together as one or more "Term Certificates" and such "Term Certificates" would be subject to mandatory sinking fund redemption.
 (See "THE CERTIFICATES - Redemption Provisions of the Certificates" herein.)